Open relationship: Successful open relationships

 One of the most significant factors that aids a relationship in being successful is that it is about making the relationship fit the needs of all parties involved.
 No two open relationships will be the same, and the relationship will change due to the current circumstances at each specific moment.
 The style of the open relationship will mirror the parties' involved values, goals, desires, needs and philosophies.

 The most successful relationships have been those that take longer to establish.
 By taking the time to develop a clear idea of what both partners want out of the openness of a relationship, it allows the parties involved to self-reflect, process their emotions, deal with possible conflicts, and (for those transitioning from monogamy to nonmonogamy) find ways to cope with the change.

 Negotiating the details of the open relationship is important throughout the communication process.
-Topics that are commonly found in negotiations between couples include honesty, the level of maintenance, trust, boundaries and time management.
+Topics that are commonly found in negotiations between couples include honesty, relationship maintenance, trust, boundaries, and time management.

+Some proponents of open relationships argue that greater relational freedom often requires more, rather than fewer, agreements between partners.
+Communication, honesty, self-awareness, boundary-setting, and responsibility for one's own emotions are frequently cited as important skills for maintaining healthy consensually non-monogamous relationships.

 Other tools that couples utilize in the negotiation process include allowing partners to veto new relationships, prior permission, and interaction between partners.
-This helps to reassure each partner in the relationship that their opinion is important and matters.
-However, although ability to veto can be a useful tool in negotiation, a successful negotiation and open relationship can still occur without it.
+This helps to reassure each partner in the relationship that their opinion is valued.
+Although ability to veto can be a useful tool in negotiation, a successful negotiation and open relationship can still occur without it.
 Some reject veto power because they believe it limits their partner from experiencing a new relationship and limits their freedom.